Italian MA (Honours) 2025 entry

 Italian is available to both beginners and non-beginners.
-All students are introduced to a wide spectrum of cultural and literary genres, from medieval texts and poetry to 21st-century Italian novels, films and more.
+All students will explore a wide spectrum of cultural forms from the Middle Ages to the present day.

 Language is taught at all levels in small groups, allowing teaching staff to pay close attention to your progress.
 The Department’s innovative and distinctive teaching approach includes mixed skills and integrated classes, extensive use of contemporary audio-visual materials, and regular structured contact with native speakers.
 Students of Italian gain comprehensive transferable skills relevant to a wide range of careers.